aodn/ogcapi-java/README.md

 # Use AWS CodeArtifact
 We are using AWS CodeArtifact to get stacmodel dependency deployed by es-indexer.

-Since AWS CodeArtifact is private repository, and AWS CodeArtifact doesn't support direct mvn login, you need to do some extra configuration to get the dependency.
+Since AWS CodeArtifact is private repository, and AWS CodeArtifact doesn't support direct mvn login,

-1. Add settings.xml.
-Please run the following command (One-time configuration, you can skip this step if you already have settings.xml in your .m2 folder, but make sure the content is correct):
+So, please use:`./mvnw-ca install` to instead`mvn install` for dependency installation at root of the project.

+Before running `./mvnw-ca install`, please make sure you have settings.xml in your ~/.m2 folder.
+If not, run the following command:
 ```bash
 cd ~/.m2
 cat > settings.xml << 'EOF'